 I am going to make a couple comments along those lines.
 I think one of our goals is to better utilize advanced practice providers for some of those follow-up appointments; so nurse practitioners, physician assistants, and many of you have had this experience where you may go for a follow-up appointment with a surgeon and see their NP (Nurse Practitioner) or PA (Physician Assistant) and only if there is an issue, they pull the surgeon in.
 If everyone is doing fine, you're there to get your stitches removed, you may see the surgeon for 30 seconds but it's really using that team of providers in a more effective way for follow-up appointments.
 The other thing I would state is that if you looked across all of our sites, there are some sites that are doing this incredibly well.
 This is an average number so I think some sites have really prolonged capacity issues and others are doing well.
-This is really a balanced number of the system but I don't want you to walk away from this discussion thinking that, on average, all of our sites don't do well.
+This discussion thinking that, on average, all of our sites don't do well.
 A lot of the sites do very well with new patient appointments and some have varied challenges, and this is an average.